-- Kiwanis Academy Platform, Eventbrite, or any other local ticket selling site - Slido great tool for your audience to ask and/ or vote for questions - Kahoot a tool to run interactive quizzes during events - Facebook Ads manager tool to set up your Facebook promo ads to promote your Kiwanis meetup
+- Kiwanis Academy Platform, Eventbrite, or any other local ticket selling site. - Slido great tool for your audience to ask and/ or vote for questions. - Kahoot a tool to run interactive quizzes during events. - Facebook Ads manager tool to set up your Facebook promo ads to promote your Kiwanis meetup.

-Kiwanis Academy Platform, Eventbrite or any local substitution
+Kiwanis Academy Platform, Eventbrite, or any local substitution

 This is the place on the web where people will register and buy their tickets (for a symbolic price).
 It will inform you every time if someone registers for your event and it collects the email addresses and phone numbers for you.
-It processes the payments, which makes it really easy and convenient for you and the attendees too.
+It processes the payments, which makes it easy and convenient for you and the attendees too.
 It deducts around 5% from each ticket as a fee for the service.

-TIP: Always create an extra excel sheet as well, where you will keep track of the registered guests.
+TIP: Always create an extra excel sheet, where you keep track of the registered guests.
 This is to have a good overview of registrations at all times, also after the event.

-Where to find it: https://academy.kiwanis.eu/, https://www.eventbrite.com/
+Where to find it: https://academy.kiwanis.eu/, ht